RM 1,438 Find Cheap Flights from Southeast Asia to North Holland

 • How many cities have direct flights to North Holland?

 From Southeast Asia, there are direct flights to North Holland from 4 cities.
-The city with the most direct flights is Singapore, with 38 direct flights each week.
+The city with the most direct flights is Bangkok, with 36 direct flights each week.

 • How many direct flights to North Holland are there each day?